amina-codess/number-hunt/README.md

 # number-hunt
-a number guessing game built in python.
+A number guessing game built in python.

+The player tries to guess a randomly generated number within a fixed number of attempts.